Tashika M. Garrett

 Former patient, now a phlebotomist

-Tashika M. Garrett is a proud Mayo Clinic staff member — a laboratory services technician at Rochester Methodist Hospital, part of Mayo Clinic in Rochester, Minn.
+Tashika M. Garrett is a proud Mayo Clinic staff member — a laboratory services technician at Mayo Clinic Hospital, Methodist Campus, part of Mayo Clinic in Rochester, Minn.
 She is a phlebotomist who collects patient blood samples for laboratory testing.

 Garrett says her approach to patient care is the same one she experienced when she became a Mayo Clinic patient several years ago.
 "When I traveled from my home in Indiana to Mayo Clinic for care, I had wonderful experiences," Garrett says.
 "Mayo stayed in my heart when I returned home."